hypo69/hypo/docs/raw_rst_from_gemini/logger/logger.md

     logger.success('This is a success message')
     logger.warning('This is a warning message')
     logger.debug('This is a debug message')
-    logger.error('This is an error message')
-    logger.critical('This is a critical message')
+    logger.error('This is an error message', Exception("Example error")) logger.critical('This is a critical message', Exception("Critical error"))

 """
 import threading
+import traceback
 import logging
 import colorama
 import datetime
 import json
 import inspect

+def get_logger():
+    """Returns the singleton Logger instance."""
+    return Logger()

 class SingletonMeta(type):
+    """ Metaclass for Singleton pattern implementation."""
     _instances = {}
     _lock = threading.Lock()